What you should know...

 What is the difference between a member and a designated member?

-A Partnership Agreement is not a legal requirement, but we recommend having one in place.
+A limited liability agreement or partnership agreement is not a legal requirement, but we recommend having one in place.

-Generally, all LLP members will have equal rights, responsibilities and share of profits.
-However, the flexibility of an LLP structure allows members to allot different rights, duties and proportion of profits in any way they wish.
-A Partnership Agreement should be drawn up to stipulate the specifics of each member’s rights if they will be anything other than equal.
+Generally, all LLP members will have equal rights, responsibilities, and share of profits.
+However, the flexibility of an LLP structure allows members to allot different rights, duties, and proportions of profits in any way they wish.
+An LLP agreement should be drawn up to stipulate the specifics of each member’s rights if they will be anything other than equal.